MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/manage/ops-how-to-determine-status-and-progress-for-a-change-request-in-the-release-record.md

 ---
-title: How to Determine Status and Progress for a Change Request in the Release Record
+title: Determine status and progress for a change request in the release record
+description: Explains how to determine status and progress for a Service Manager change request in the release record.
-manager: cfreeman
+manager: carmonm
 ms.custom: na
 ms.prod: system-center-2016
 author: bandersmsft